wichmann-lab/teamproject-photography/README.md

 * Vibrance
 * Saturation

-You can find more settings in the Namespace "LrDevelopController".
-The settings that we have not listed, <b> can not be used </b> within the  <code> photo:quickDevelopAdjustImage(settingName, size)</code>.
+You can find more settings in the Namespace `LrDevelopController`.
+The settings that we have not listed, <b> can not be used </b> within the   `photo:quickDevelopAdjustImage(settingName, size)`.
 If you want more available settings, you have to implement the whole Develop Controller.
 ### Debugging